Please Note - If you are cruising around Australia you need to select Pacific.

 This all depends on the insurer - age restrictions vary between 59 years to 130!
 Follow our link to our senior travel insurance age limit guide for further information.

 Most insurers will offer cover for certain activities and sports such as bungee jumping, white water rafting, kayaking etc. Always confirm with the insurer about what they cover.
+You may need to add a sport pack to ensure you're covered for specific activities.
 See more info here.

 With its increased popularity for holiday makers you can easily find an insurer that will cover for this but there will be certain restrictions.
-For example most insurers will have maximum depth limit and you must hold a valid diving certificate or be diving with a qualified instructor.
+For example, most insurers will have maximum depth limits and you must hold a valid diving certificate or be diving with a qualified instructor.
 Check out our scuba diving cover guide.